pmarkert/hyperpotamus/README.md

  hyperpotamus first.yml --verbose
  ```

-If it worked, then you should see nothing-- pretty anti-climatic I know.
+If it worked, then you should see nothing-- pretty anti-climatic right?
 But WAIT!
-There's more! :)
+There's more!

 So what just happened?
 You made a script that requests the webpage specified on the first line and then checks to make sure
 that the text on the second line appears somewhere on the page.